 - Downy Woodpecker

-Birds are most likely to eat where they feel safe from predators.
+Wild birds are most likely to eat where they feel safe from predators.
 Place feeders twelve feet from a brush pile, evergreen tree, or bush.
 Birds can quickly fly twelve feet to reach safe cover, yet predators cannot use it to hide within striking range of the feeder.
 A list of healthy bird food choices follows:

 - Black-oil sunflower seeds are high in fat so it provides good energy.
 Seeds are small and thin-shelled enough for small birds to crack open.